Talmendo/blip2-for-sd/README.md

 ## Models

 Default model is  `Salesforce/blip2-opt-6.7b-coco`.
-Requires ~20GB of VRAM.
+Requires ~20GB of VRAM unless run with bitsandbytes, then  only ~8GB.
+See below.
 Also tested with `Salesforce/blip2-opt-2.7b` which seems to give much worse results, but is also less demanding on your hardware and a bit faster.

+## Saving VRAM

+4bit Quantization is supported.
+Simply set use_4bit=True when calling load_model You need bitsandbytes for that.
+Probably won't work on Windows.